followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/dataType.md

 *Date* values have the following peculiarities.

-- If dates are stored as strings, they should have the following format: `"yyyy/MM/dd"` or `"yyyy/MM/dd HH:mm:ss"`.
+- If dates are stored as strings, they should have the following format: `"yyyy-MM-dd"`, `""yyyy-MM-ddTHH:mm:ssZ"`, `"yyyy-MM-ddTHH:mm:ssx"` or `"yyyy-MM-ddTHH:mm:ss"`.
 - To show both date and time in the column editor, assign an appropriate value (including date and time parts) to the [format]({basewidgetpath}/Configuration/columns/#format) option and *"datetime"* to the [editorOptions]({basewidgetpath}/Configuration/columns/#editorOptions) | **type**.

         <!--JavaScript-->